 If you notice any of these signs, don’t beat yourself up for them.
 It’s just an indicator that you should take a step back and evaluate your schedule and coping strategies.

-Tips for Preventing Burnout and Safeguarding Your Mental Health as a Public Speaker
+Tips for Preventing Burnout of Your Mental Health as a Public Speaker

 Luckily, there are ways to prevent burnout.
 You can still have a successful career as a public speaker and meet your personal needs.
 There is no reason why the two should be considered exclusive.
 Your mental well-being is just as important as your audience’s satisfaction, if not more so.